Should I Refinance for Holiday Home Improvements?

 Upgrading Before the Holidays?
 Refinance Now

 The challenges we’ve faced this year will probably reinforce the value of hearth and home, along with overdue family gatherings.
-Are you looking around and considering some upgrades this season, maybe even ones that will pay off in the future?
-Good news – if your home has increased in value then you can tap that equity and get to work before the relatives arrive!
+Are you looking around and considering some home upgrades this season, maybe even ones that will pay off in the future?
+Good news – if your home has increased in value then you can tap that equity and use it to fund pending repair or remodeling work.
+Get to that home improvement project you’ve been putting off, before the relatives arrive!

 Cash-Out Refi Advantages